ASCA Ethical Standards for School Counselors

 Ethical Rights: the fundamental normative rules about what is allowed of people or owed to people, according to some legal system, social convention or ethical theory.

-Feasible: capable of being done, effected or accomplished.
+Feasible: capable of being done, affected or accomplished easily or conveniently.

 Gender Expression: the ways in which students manifest masculinity or femininity in terms of clothing, communication patterns and interests, which may or may not reflect the student’s gender identity.

-Gender Identity: One’s personal experience of one’s own gender.
-When one’s gender identity and biological sex are not congruent, the student may identify as transsexual or transgender.
+Gender Identity: one’s personal experience of one’s own gender.
+When one’s gender identity and biological sex are not congruent, the student may identify as transgender.

 Harassment: the act of systematic and/or continued unwanted disturbing or troubling persecution.

 Informed Consent: assisting students in acquiring an understanding of the limits of confidentiality, the benefits, facts and risks of entering into a counseling relationship.

 Intervention: to provide modifications, materials, advice, aids, services or other forms of support to have a positive impact on the outcome or course of a condition.